MrBigTree/study-note-cp-level2/linux.md

 - chmod
   - `chmod [ugoa][+-=][rwx] [object]`
   - who: user/owner, group, others, all
-    - Owner, creator of the file
+    - user/owner, creator of the file
     - Group, a group of users.
 A group user can own a file and can assign access permission.
     - Others, all other users who are usually with a guest account.
 They do not belong to a group and are assigned a login and password to perform minimal tasks on the system.
   - operators: +, -, = (set explicitily and remove all others)
   - permission: r(read), w(write), x(execute)